 Wolfberry - adverse effects

-Also known as Goji Berry, wolfberry is most commonly found in Asia. ￼ it’s these dates back to more than 2000 years.
+Also known as Goji Berry, wolfberry is most commonly found in Asia. ￼ Its use dates back to more than 2000 years.

-In recent years, the popularity of wolfberry has increased where it has has been touted as an anti-aging and anti-oxidant food.
+In recent years, the popularity of wolfberry has increased in areas where it has been touted as an anti-aging and anti-oxidant food.

 It is a sweet, red fruit that has been traditionally consumed raw, as a juice, in wine, or tea.